We create optimised shift operations to the exact needs of each of your departments.

 Our courses provide you with the opportunity to make an impact on both your own and your organisation’s future. θ Whatever department you work in, our courses cover the common problems associated with managing operations. θ The courses are challenging but we hope our presentation is both enjoyable and beneficial to your management development. θ You will have access to your selected courses(s) for a full year so you can return to them whenever you need to refresh your experience.

-How To Manage Your Shift Pattern Course is a 2-day course on overcoming a major obstacle to improving the productivity of your organisation.
+How To Manage Your Shift Pattern Video Course This is a 2-day course on overcoming a major obstacle to improving the productivity of your organisation.
 Imagine a working environment where staff holidays and sickness absence have no effect on the organisation.
 That is what our course is all about.
 For over 25 years we have been setting up shift operations for organisations, small and large, and once that operation is in place, we design out the effects of holidays and absences.
 This course is about how to do it in the way we do it.
 The course takes two days to complete.
 You can take the course at work, at home or on the train, wherever you like to study.
 You will be able to start implementing the solutions in your organisation immediately thereafter.
 The course consists of about 15 hours of study along with quizzes and downloads.
 Pre-Covid we hosted the 2-day course regularly at UK venues, however that world has now gone, and in many ways the new on-line course is much better as you can take it at your pace and not ours.
 The learning is deeper, more absorbing and will stay with you forever.
 It is also a useful feature of on-line courses that you can go back to it to view it again and again.

 C-Desk Technology